-- Foreign Exchange Administration Rules, or the Exchange Rules, promulgated by the State Council on January 29, 1996, which was amended on January 14, 1997 and on August 5, 2008 respectively; and - Administration Rules of the Settlement, Sale and Payment of Foreign Exchange, or the Administration Rules promulgated by the People's Bank of The PRC on June 20, 1996.
+- Foreign Exchange Administration Rules, which was promulgated by the State Council on January 29, 1996 and amended on January 14, 1997 and on August 5, 2008 respectively; and - Administration Rules of the Settlement, Sale and Payment of Foreign Exchange, promulgated by the People's Bank of The PRC on June 20, 1996.

-Under the Exchange Rules, Renminbi is convertible for current account items, including the distribution of dividends, interest payments, trade and service-related foreign exchange transactions.
+Under the Foreign Exchange Administration Rules, Renminbi is convertible for current account items, including the distribution of dividends, interest payments, trade and service-related foreign exchange transactions.
 As for capital account items, such as direct investments, loans, security investments and the repatriation of investment returns, however, the conversion of foreign currency is still subject to the approval of, or registration with, SAFE or its competent local branches; while for the foreign currency payments for current account items, the SAFE approval is not necessary for the conversion of Renminbi except as otherwise explicitly provided by laws and regulations.
-Under the Administration Rules, enterprises may only buy, sell or remit foreign currencies at banks that are authorized to conduct foreign exchange business after the enterprise provides valid commercial documents and relevant supporting documents and, in the case of certain capital account transactions, after obtaining approval from SAFE or its competent local branches.
-Capital investments by enterprises outside of the PRC are also subject to limitations, which include approvals by or registration with the Ministry of Commerce, SAFE and the National Development and Reform Commission, or their respective competent local branches.
+Under the Administration Rules of the Settlement, Sale and Payment of Foreign Exchange, enterprises may only buy, sell or remit foreign currencies at banks that are authorized to conduct foreign exchange business after the enterprise provides valid commercial documents and supporting documents and, in the case of certain capital account transactions, after obtaining approval from SAFE or its competent local branches.
+Capital investments by enterprises outside of the PRC are also subject to limitations, which include approvals by or registration with the Ministry of Commerce, SAFE and NDRC, or their respective competent local branches.
 On July 21, 2005, the PRC government changed its policy of pegging the value of the Renminbi to the U.S. dollar.
 Under the new policy, the Renminbi is permitted to fluctuate within a band against a basket of certain foreign currencies.